Ryangwaite/containerized-services/README.md

 # containerized-services
-A collection of Dockerfile's for hosting containerized services intended for testing a primary applications integration with them
+A collection of Dockerfile's for running containerized services intended for testing a primary applications integration with them.

 ## Rsyslog